l-d-s/rankGap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package contains functions for computing rank-gap and related statistics, and plotting the results.
-These statistics provide a convenient way to represent greater-than-expected concordance among items ranked highly across all of number of lists.
+Rank-gap statistics give a convenient way to explore greater-than-expected concordance among high-ranked items across multiple lists.

-Rank-gap statistics were developed to understand “overlap” and in genomics and high throughput biology, and in particular to complement the widespread use of Venn diagrams for this purpose when errors are independent across experiments or conditions.
-But we expect they may be useful for exploring multivariate distributions in other contexts.
+Rank-gap statistics were developed to understand “overlap” and in genomics and high throughput biology, and especially to give a simple complement to the common “Venn diagrams of significant genes” approach when errors are independent across experiments or conditions.

 ## Example